 The Machine Learning Lifecycle: An End-To-End Look

 Artificial intelligence (AI) has taken the world by storm.
 Individuals are applying publicly available AIs to aid them in work tasks and organizations are increasing their investment in developing and then running AIs.
-For most organizations that means they are working with the machine learning (ML) aspects of AI.
-This article overviews the machine learning lifecycle, looking at it from beginning to end (and then back again).
+For most organizations, that means they are working with the machine learning (ML) aspects of AI.
+This article overviews the machine learning lifecycle, from beginning to end (and back again).

 The Machine Learning Lifecycle: From Training to Inferences

-The AI literature is either incredibly dense regarding how to build AIs or incredibly sparse depending on what you’re looking for.
+The AI literature is either incredibly dense regarding how to build AIs or incredibly sparse, depending on what you’re looking for.
 When it comes to the ML lifecycle, it seems to lean towards the sparse end of the spectrum.
-Figure 1 depicts the typical level of discourse that I see in a lot of the literature: You train your models, you deploy them into production where they proceed to be used to make inferences/predictions, and any learnings are fed back into the model to improve its quality.
-This is a great overview of the ML lifecycle, but it’s very high level as you can see.
+Figure 1 depicts the typical level of discourse I see in much of the literature: You train your models, deploy them into production, where they are used to make inferences/predictions, and any learnings are fed back into the model to improve its quality.
+This is a great overview of the ML lifecycle, but it’s very high-level, as you can see.
 Let’s flesh it out a bit.

 Figure 1.
-A very high-level machine learning lifecycle.
+A very high-level machine learning lifecycle (click to enlarge).

 The Machine Learning Lifecycle: End-to-End Overview

-- Envision.
+- Initiate.
 During this phase, which hopefully lasts a few days to a week or two, your aim is to develop a vision for what you hope to achieve and how you hope to do so.
-You will be performing typically initiation activities such as putting the initial team together, initial modeling, initial estimation, and initial planning.
+You will perform typical initiation activities, such as forming the initial team, initial modelling, initial estimation, and initial planning.
 Note the use of the word “initial” everywhere.
-In PMI’s Disciplined Agile (DA) toolkit the Envision phase is called Inception and in Scrum called “Sprint 0” (although some in the Scrum community struggles to recognize this).
+In PMI’s Disciplined Agile (DA) toolkit, the Initiate phase is called Inception, and in Scrum, it is called “Sprint 0” (although some in the Scrum community struggle to recognize this).

 - Deploy.
 This phase, better thought of as an activity, encompasses the efforts required to release your model(s) into production.
 I say activity because you should strive to fully automate the deployment of your model(s) via standard Data Ops techniques.
 This phase is sometimes referred to as Release and in the DA toolkit as Transition.

 - Production.
-This is the period where your end users work with your AI and you in turn perform the usual operations and support of that running solution.
-This phases is often called Inference by AI practitioners or Operations and Support (O&S) or simply Operations in IT methods.
+This is the period where your end users work with your AI, and you, in turn, perform the usual operations and support of that running solution.
+This phase is often called Inference by AI practitioners, Operations and Support (O&S), or simply Operations in IT methods.

 Figure 2.
 Overview of the machine learning lifecycle.

-On the surface this lifecycle may appear to be be serial in nature, an approach sometimes referred to as waterfall or even “predictive”, but nothing could be further from the truth.
-This is made apparent by going to one more level of detail.
+On the surface, this lifecycle may appear to be serial in nature, an approach sometimes referred to as waterfall or even “predictive”, but nothing could be further from the truth.
+This becomes apparent when going to a higher level of detail.

 The Machine Learning Lifecycle: A More Detailed Look